-If you’re an outdoor adventurist, a highly durable action camera might be your style.
-Or perhaps you will be capturing every day moments at home and you need a compact camera that is on hand and easy to use.
+If you’re an outdoor adventurist, a durable weatherproof camera might be your style.
+Perhaps you will be capturing every day moments at home and you need a simple camera & lens combo that is on hand and easy to use.

 Whilst you might love taking the best possible shot, carrying around a bag with lots of accessories might not be something you have room for.
 Conversely, perhaps having easy access to all your equipment is essential and you need to incorporate an ergonomic camera back pack into your budget.

 Do you want to take video?
 Is having a range of accessories and lenses important?
-If you’re looking at action cameras, do you need to consider the mounting options?
+Depending on where/what kind of photos you want to take, do you need to consider the mounting options?
+For example, a tripod is a great accessory if you are looking to take long exposure photos.
 If you already have equipment is it compatible with other brands?

 Do you need WiFi or Bluetooth connectivity?
 Will you post them on social media, print photobooks or create artworks?
-The current standard of picture quality is 10 megapixels but there are models on the market of up to 21.1.
 Ten megapixels will give you high enough quality for standard printing.
 The higher the megapixel the great the quality of the image, but also the greater the size of the file, so understanding how you’re going to use your images in the future is important.